 In addition to all that, Ryan’s Daughter explores the interaction between individualism and collectivism.
 I even learned a thing or two about the Irish-British conflict.
 Lean and writer Robert Bolt (Lawrence of Arabia and Doctor Zhivago) mixed together these elements in a fluid manner.
 So, in my opinion, anyone who accused Lean of delivering an overly padded storyline is not paying much attention.

-There is one thing that everybody agreed on — this is a big production with truly spectacular visuals.
+There is one thing that everybody agreed on: Ryan’s Daughter is a big production with truly spectacular visuals.
 You can clearly see where all the money went to.
-The sets are elaborate and authentic (an entire village was constructed on Dunquin, Ireland).
-Freddie A. Young’s Oscar-winning camera work is moody and stylish.
+The sets feel authentic (an entire village was constructed on Dunquin, Ireland) and Freddie A. Young’s (You Only Live Twice) Oscar-winning camera work is moody and stylish.
 Young developed a special technique — he modified a ship’s clear screen — in order to capture a storm.
-Maurice Jarre provides another brilliant music score.
+Maurice Jarre (A Passage to India) provides another brilliant music score.

 The acting is top-notch.
-Miles (Mrs. Robert Bolt) gives a tremendously effective performance.
+Sarah Miles (Mrs. Robert Bolt) gives a tremendously effective performance.
 John Mills (Hobson’s Choice) received an Oscar for playing the proverbial “village idiot,” but I thought Trevor Howard’s (Brief Encounter) no-nonsense Catholic priest was even better (Howard got the part only after Alec Guinness turned it down because he found the role “offensive”).

-Lean had lots of problems with Mitchum (Lean wanted Paul Scofield, A Man for All Seasons), whose reputation for being lazy drove the perfectionist director crazy.
-Lean also clashed with Jones.
+Lean had lots of problems with Robert Mitchum (Lean wanted Paul Scofield, A Man for All Seasons), whose reputation for being lazy drove the perfectionist director crazy.
+Lean also clashed with Chris Jones.
 But Mitchum and Jones are very good, so the behind-the-scenes problems didn’t affect the final product.
 The cast also includes Barry Foster (Alfred Hitchcock’s Frenzy) and Leo McKern (Richard Donner’s The Omen).

 Conclusions & Final Thoughts: